Who draws the lines?

 Courts are also sometimes called on to draw district lines.
 Most state constitutions set a deadline by which the regular process of redistricting must be completed.
 If the primary redistricting body has not drawn a viable map by then, state or federal courts may step in to make sure that the district lines are set before the next election.
 Also, if the maps are produced on time, but are legally flawed, some courts will draw maps of their own, particularly if elections are around the corner, and there is not enough time to give the pen back to the original drawers.

-Courts reviewed state legislative districts (or stepped in to correct legislative inaction) in 30 states, declared existing or proposed districts unlawful in 16 states, and actually drew the lines (or some of the lines) themselves in 11 states (in Louisiana, litigants settled out of court before a final court opinion was issued).
+Courts reviewed state legislative districts (or stepped in to correct legislative inaction) in 30 states, declared new districts unlawful in 9 states, and actually drew the lines (or some of the lines) themselves in 11 states, including 7 states where the court drew lines when the primary map-drawer defaulted (in Louisiana, litigants settled out of court before a final court opinion was issued).